MichaelAHood/readmissions-risk-scorer/README.md

 2. Give your notebook a name and click on the "Create New Instance" button.
 It can take a few seconds while the Docker host spins up a container running your shiny new Jupyter notebook.

-3. TAP uses the standard Anaconda distribution for iPython, but you can click on the "Help" tab to verify that your battle tested scientific toolkit (e.g. `pandas`, `numpy`, `scipy`, `sklearn`, `matplotlib` etc.) is available and ready to use.

-4. If there is a package that you want to use that is not available just run `!pip install myPackage`.
+3. TAP uses the standard Anaconda distribution for iPython, but you can click on the "Help" tab to verify that your battle tested scientific toolkit (e.g. `pandas`, `numpy`, `scipy`, `sklearn`, `matplotlib` etc.) is available and ready to use. *Note:* If there is a package that you want to use that is not available just run `!pip install myPackage`.

+4. Start by making some standard `pyspark` imports:
+`from pyspark import SparkContext, SparkConf from pyspark.sql import SQLContext from pyspark.sql.types import * from pyspark.sql.functions import datediff, round as Round`